Goldorion/Fabric-Generator-MCreator/CONTRIBUTING.md

 Since we have limited time, we would love to accept pull requests to get things done.
 We've also put a few ground rules so that pull requests can be maintained easily and follow the same codestyle.

 ## Contributing Code
-* Use the `this` keyword everywhere for instance variables
 * Create a single commit for each feature, rather than making a huge commit for everything
 * Keep minor changes like bug fixes and spelling errors a separate commit
 * State all your changes